chrisbalzer/Wetting-Complex-Coacervates/README.md

 where the coefficients $`\beta = \rm{argmin} || (\mathbf{F}_k - \mathbf{x}_k) \beta ||_2 `$ with $`\sum  \beta = 1`$.
 Thus, on each iteration, one must solve a least squares problem to determine the coefficients $\beta$.
 The value of $m$ determines how many previous iterations are used in making the next guess.

 ## Example Results
-The example calculation calculates the equilibrium distribution and electric potential field near a single surface for a symmetrically adsorbing polycation/polyanion through the process of an adsorption isotherm.
+The example input file calculates the equilibrium distribution and electric potential field near a single surface for a symmetrically adsorbing polycation/polyanion through the process of an adsorption isotherm.
 Namely, a sweep of the bulk polyelectrolyte density is done sequentially using a pseudo-arclength continuation (PAC) scheme.
 The salient results are shown below.
-The PAC algorithm allows for easy evaluation of the turning points (thermodyanmic spinodal points) based on the border between stable and unstable regions of the adsorption isotherm, which have been highlighted/colored.
+The PAC algorithm allows for easy evaluation of the turning points (thermodyanmic spinodal points) based on the border between stable and unstable regions of the adsorption isotherm, which have been highlighted/colored in the figures below.

 ![Excess Adsorption](example/ExcessAdsorption.png)
 ![Surface Tension](example/SurfaceTension.png)